Crossing the Canada – U.S. Border

 Important Notice for U.S. Residents

 If you or anyone in your party has a felony or misdemeanour conviction, you may not be allowed into Canada.
 This includes such offences as a DUI.
 Your admissibility to Canada depends on the nature of the offence, how many offences you have, as well as how long ago it occurred.
 If this applies to you or someone travelling with you, it is imperative you contact Immigration Canada well in advance of your arrival.
 You will likely have to complete some paperwork and Immigration Canada authorities will then advise you of the likelihood of being allowed into Canada.
-Final determination of your admissibility into Canada is only made when you cross the border.
+The final determination of your admissibility into Canada is only made when you cross the border.

 Contact Citizenship and Immigration Canada at www.cic.gc.ca/english/visit/tourist.asp or the Canadian Consulate in New York, NY regarding any forms you may be required to fill out.
 You may also wish to call an Immigration Officer at the Sault Ste.
 Marie, Ontario Port of Entry to discuss your situation at 1-800-461-9999 or (204) 983-3500 (calls outside of Canada).
 Frequently asked questions for Americans travelling outside of the U.S. are available on these two websites: www.cbsa.gc.ca or www.travel.state.gov

 What Can & Can’t Come into Canada